 They won’t save the world – but every little bit helps

 The market for vegan fish substitutes is still relatively small compared to the overall market for fish.
 So, as Andrea Weber, Director Corporate Responsibility at METRO, explains, problems such as overfishing or a lack of animal welfare standards will not be solved by ‘vegan fish’ alone.
 ‘These challenges must be solved where they arise,’ says Weber.
 ‘We will always be dependent on proteins like fish to be able to feed humanity in a sufficient and balanced way.’

-Nevertheless, alternative products could take some pressure off the existing system, according to Fabio Ziemssen, Managing Director of the innovation hub NX-Food: ‘For many consumers, vegan alternatives are a tried-and-tested way to gradually change their diet.
+Nevertheless, alternative products could take some pressure off the existing system, according to Charlotte Dyba, Expert Food, Methods & Innovation at the innovation hub NX-Food: ‘For many consumers, vegan alternatives are a practical way to gradually change their diet.
 A change in attitude among consumers leads to a more conscious approach to food.
 Especially with everyday products like tuna and salmon, vegan alternatives can be a very helpful replacement.’
 NX-Food researches novel foods and manufactures alternatives, such as meat produced from cell cultures and fish substitutes made with 3D printers.